hpctalk/DVD-Decentralized-Vector-Database/README.md

 Replace <number_of_nodes> with the desired number of MPI nodes.

 ### Verification
-VDB Interface: Check the DVD interface at http://localhost:8080 to ensure the data is being added.
+DVD Interface: Check the DVD interface at http://localhost:8080 to ensure the data is being added.
 Results: Verify the results from the MPI processes and the data in the VDB

 ### Notes: